 Kyoto also offers excellent boutique and mid-level options that feel thoughtful and well-located.

-Near the Kyoto Imperial Palace, offering clean, modern rooms in a quieter setting.
+Noku Kyoto — Near the Kyoto Imperial Palace, offering clean, contemporary rooms in a quieter residential setting.
+Good value for the location, with a calmer atmosphere than the more central options.

 Experiencing Kyoto's Diverse Food Scene